EthelK/ethelk.github.io/EDA-ethereum.md

 **Approach**

 This project will focus on time-series analysis.
-[TO COMPLETE] After choosing at least three different approaches for predicting the Ethereum price, I will analyze those and compare their accuracy
+It includes:
+- Exploring the data and comparing it to the Bitcoin fluctuations
+- Assessing if the data is stationary or not
+- Making the series stationary

 **Data**

 Our data come from http://coinmarketcap.com.

-I will need to be careful and transparent with the assumptions As I have daily new data for the Ethereum, I will need to fix a timeframe from the beginning for each prediction.
-If possible (if weekly or daily prediction for example), I can take that opportunity to iterate the model and improve it

-While there are many options to explore in the crypto world when analyzing predictions -- because of the recent massive interest and thus research about it but also the ease of access to data --, I will focus in this project on a comparison with Google Trends and time-series analysis.

 ### 1. Exploring the past value fluctuations